The best builds for Rosaria in Genshin Impact

-After much teasing and speculation, Genshin Impact’s Rosaria is finally on her way.
-Rosaria is the headline character in the Genshin Impact 1.4 update.
-She’s part of the Church of Favonius, but she follows her own path.
+Looking for the best Rosaria build in Genshin Impact?
+Rosaria is finally on her way, as the headline character for the Genshin Impact 1.4 update.
+While she is part of the Church of Favonius, she chooses to follow her own path.

-Rosaria isn’t part of the update’s main story quest, but she is a strong and versatile Cryo fighter worth adding to your team.
-With that in mind, here's everything you need to know about the character, and the best theorycrafted Genshin Impact Rosaria build around.
+If you're looking to add Rosaria to your team however, it seems that you'll need to be patient until April for the release of her banner.
+As a versatile and strong Cryo fighter, she's certainly worth the wait.
+But if you want to prepare ahead of time and learn more about this four-star character, here's everything you need to know about Genshin Impact Rosaria, including her best build.

 How to unlock